mindsdb/mindsdb/mindsdb/integrations/handlers/shopify_handler/README.md

 LIMIT 5
 ~~~~

-For `customer_reviews` table, only SELECT is supported.
+For the `customer_reviews` table, only SELECT is supported.

 ~~~~sql
 SELECT  *